regiseduardogregol/texoit.com/README.md

 **Prerequisites:** https://developers.openshift.com/en/managing-client-tools.html

 1. **Ask for permission:**
-Send an email to infra@texoit.com to request deploy privileges.
+Send an email with your Openshift user to infra@texoit.com to request deploy privileges.

 2. **Add the Openshift git repo:**
 `rhc git-clone ucwebsite`